ahmadshahrour951/BEW1.3-Custom-Api/docs/getting-started.md

 ## Install Node & NPM
 Head over to [Node's website](https://nodejs.org/en/download/) and download Nodejs, you'll simultaneously be downloading NPM too.

-## Install and Configure PostgreSQL
+## Install and Configure MySQL
-Head over to [PostgreSQL's website](https://www.postgresql.org/download/) and download the latest version of PostgreSQL.
+Head over to [MySQL's website](https://dev.mysql.com/downloads/mysql/) and download the latest version of PostgreSQL.
 Follow the setup and make sure to remember your credentials

 ## Install Packages
 Once you've cloned this repo, go ahead and install the required packages via NPM